aerpyljov/CGScripting/6. PySide basics/README.md

 - "simpleClassWidget.py" - the same simple widget, but defined as a class.
 - "connect.py" - working with signals and slots.
 Example: an action when a button is clicked.
 - "compile_ui" - BAT-scripts for creating Python files (.py) from Qt Designer files (.ui), using PyQt or PySide.
 Drag an UI-file and drop it on a BAT-file.
+- "changeText.py" - the course author's example how to change a label when a button is clicked.

 Some of the examples are completely rewritten: